 technique published by Willard Libby

 But most importantly of all

-Here are some more facts from 1947 that you could use to customize your poster
+Here are some more great events from 1949 that you could use to customize your poster:

 Printing Your Poster